Alanbils/landing_as_a_service-1/README.md

   $(terragrunt output -raw api_endpoint)
 ```

-A minimal front-end could simply POST the HTML content to this API URL.
+A minimal front-end could simply POST a JSON body describing the modifications to this API URL.

 Create a `web/config.js` file by copying `web/config.example.js` and fill in
 your values.
 The file should export a global `config` object with the following